Acts 18:18b At Cenchreae he (Paul) had cut his hair, for he was under a vow.

 ALL are the same before the Lord!

-According to the Apostle Paul, there is no Jew and there is no Greek before God for those in Christ Jesus; “If”, if you are in Christ, then you are “Abraham’s offspring”!
+According to the apostle Paul, there is no Jew and there is no Greek before God for those in Christ Jesus; “If”, if you are in Messiah, then you are “Abraham’s offspring”!

-Therefore, Paul was either a hypocrite, mentally deranged, or he has been misunderstood and he truly did keep the Law of Moses (see Acts 21:24 above)!
+Therefore, Paul was either a hypocrite, mentally deranged, or he has been completely misunderstood, and he truly did observe and keep the Law of Moses (see Acts 21:24 above)!

 - A hypocrite: he told everyone he met to not keep the Law of Moses, that the Law of Moses is abolished, yet he himself kept it as a valid Law, worth observing; “do as I say but not as I do…”